TotallyNotChase/c-iterators/Typeclass Pattern.md

 # The Typeclass Pattern
 This document aims to describe the typeclass (or trait, or interface) based polymorphism pattern used in this demonstration.

-*Note: An extended and updated version of this document can be found at [typeclass-interface-pattern](https://github.com/TotallyNotChase/typeclass-interface-pattern).*
+**Note**: The information in this document is outdated.
+An extended version of this document can be found at [typeclass-interface-pattern](https://github.com/TotallyNotChase/typeclass-interface-pattern).

 # Goals
 Alongside describing the core parts of this pattern, this document will also describe how to **combine multiple typeclass constraints into one constraint**.
 As in, how you can have a type that is required to implement multiple typeclasses.